EthanNorton/MSML-alignment/README.md

 **Electives to focus on**
 - To be updated.
 - Deep Reinforcement Learning, Graduate Artificial Intelligence.

-🧑‍🏫 **Advising Fit & Notes (living)**
+🧑‍🏫 **Advising Fit & Notes**
 With Prof. Nihar Shah: evaluation science, peer-review modeling, theory with deployments.

 With Prof. Atoosa Kasirzadeh: AI governance/ethics methods integrated with technical pipelines and evaluation.

 With Safe AI Lab: verification-minded RL/agents and safety for high-stakes systems.

--Problem Statement: Think high level how to tie all three together.
-It may take some time.
+# **Problem Statement: Think high level how to tie all three together.
+It may take some time.**

 Maintain running notes, alignment, and annotations.